The prosecutor has more control over life, liberty, and reputation than any other person in America.

 In recent months and with remarkable speed, prosecutors have become the preeminent target for criminal justice reformers.
 The power they wield has become the subject of unprecedented scrutiny, and a national campaign has emerged both to educate the public about that power and to organize voters to participate in what had generally been low-profile elections for district attorney.

 In our New Thinking podcast series on this debate, we look at the ideas behind the movement—John Pfaff (episode #1) wrote perhaps the most important book summing up the case against prosecutors—and focus on some of its most significant, and unexpected, victories: Kim Foxx in Chicago (episode #4) and Larry Krasner in Philadelphia (episode #6).
+Indeed, enough progressive district attorneys have been elected that they now have their own national support network: Fair and Just Prosecution (episode #7).

 But there are also challenges for a young movement growing at such an unexpected pace.
 Adam Foss (episode #5), whose 2016 TED Talk on training prosecutors to use their power for good has now been viewed more than two million times, worries too many reformers are expecting newly-elected “progressive prosecutors” to be able to “turn the system on a dime.”